 Forgetting to separate all of your financial affairs.
 Be sure that your spouse’s name is removed as a beneficiary on your retirement accounts and insurance policies.
 Close any joint accounts or have them switched to your name alone, including checking and savings accounts, investment or brokerage accounts, credit cards, utility bills, cell phone accounts, Amazon, Netflix, etc. You do not want to give your ex any opportunity to run up bills that you may have to pay.
 You also need to have assets like cars, boats, and real estate retitled into one person’s name.

 One way to reduce the stress of divorce is to choose a Lombard divorce attorney that you feel comfortable with and feel you can trust.
-Call Mevorah Law Offices LLC at 630-932-9100 for a free consultation.
+Call Mevorah & Giglio Law Offices at 630-932-9100 for a free consultation.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: